ctwangwang/portfolio-tracker/README.md

 2. Test with multiple markets
 3. Maintain backward compatibility with localStorage format
 4. Update README for new features
+5. Add tests for new APIs in the `test/` directory

 ## 📄 License